Review: Disney’s Port Orleans Riverside Resort

 That said, the moderates represent ~30% of the rooms of Walt Disney World, and will be sought by some because this site’s recommended resorts are sold out, because you are on return visits, or because–sensibly–you’re just not that into my rankings!

-The refurbs–especially those at Riverside and French Quarter–have not changed the overall rankings of these resorts, but they have tightened up the distance between the first four considerably!
+So I stay in them all, and update my reviews.
+The 2012 refurbs at Riverside and French Quarter did not change the overall rankings of these resorts, but they have tightened up the distance between the first four considerably!

 REVIEW: DISNEY’S PORT ORLEANS RIVERSIDE RESORT

 On this basis, Disney’s Port Orleans Riverside resort is the third best moderate resort for first time family visitors.

 (Disney’s Caribbean Beach Resort is first, Disney’s Coronado Springs Resort second, and Disney’s Port Orleans French Quarter is fourth; these results are very close.
 The Cabins at Disney’s Fort Wilderness Resort are ranked last, and this is not close.)

 Kid Appeal.
 The southern bayou and plantation theming of this resort, while charming to many adults (especially the Magnolia Bend section, whose Georgian architecture is quite lovely), will miss most kids entirely.

 That said, its extra amenities bump it slightly ahead of its sister resort Disney’s Port Orleans French Quarter.
 (French Quarter visitors are encouraged to use these amenities; the difference is that for Riverside guests, they are immediately present.)

 Moreover, the Royal Rooms will have great appeal to some kids–though they are more expensive, and less convenient, than alternatives.